ACCUPLACER & ESL Testing

 - You must have an NECC ID.
 If you do not have an NECC ID, please see above or click here .
 If you have an NECC ID continue with step 2 below.

-- Come to the Haverhill Campus during our walk-in times available (click here for our schedule) or call the Lawrence Campus at 978-738-7426 to schedule an appointment.
+- Come to the Haverhill Campus or Lawrence Campus during our walk-in times available (click here for our schedule).

 - You must bring a picture ID and your NECC ID number with you when you come to test.